-Through the year the Impact Investment Team has focused guidance for impact investing in listed equities. its time on identifying critical new trends in the sustainability agenda and in investing in the companies helping to solve these As we finish the first quarter of 2023, it is clear that we can challenges.
-This report provides a high-level summary of this expect plenty more turbulence in financial markets.
-WHEB, work - and the resulting impact.
-But more detailed commentary however, remains on course in our ambition to build the on everything from heat pumps to haematology is regularly highest-quality, mission-driven investment organisation. published on our website ( mebgroup.com/our-thoughts).
+Through the year the Impact Investment Team has focused its time on identifying critical new trends in the sustainability agenda and in investing in the companies helping to solve these challenges.
+This report provides a high-level summary of this work - and the resulting impact.
+But more detailed commentary on everything from heat pumps to haematology is regularly published on our website ( whebgroup.com/our-thoughts).